The Underground Railroad: In the Ohio River Valley

-Parents need to know that The Underground Railroad: In the Ohio River Valley is an educational game meant to give kids an idea of the dangers faced by American slaves of the 1820s through the 1850s as they tried to escape northward to freedom.
-These dangers are depicted in vague detail.
-Dialogue boxes discuss chained marches and dying from exhaustion, and one old photo shows a slave with a severely scarred back, but that's as far as any depictions of death and violence go.
+Parents need to know that The Underground Railroad: In the Ohio River Valley is an educational game meant to give kids an idea of the dangers faced by American slaves from the 1820s through the 1850s as they tried to escape northward to freedom.
+These dangers are depicted non-graphically: Dialogue boxes discuss chained marches and dying from exhaustion, and one old photo shows a slave with a severely scarred back, but that's as far as any depictions of death and violence go.
 It's suitable for middle school students studying history and social studies.

 What kids can learn

 - historical figures

 Thinking & Reasoning

 Kids may have difficulty getting into this fairly rudimentary game, which has a very basic look and feel and doesn't offer incentives like scores or statistics.

 Learning is integrated into the experience on every screen in the form of informative text, authentic images from the era, and the names of real people and places.
 Emotional outcomes will resonate with kids.

 The game's website offers additional material about the era, as well as a complete curriculum that homeschooling parents or teachers might use to dive more deeply into the subject.